cuhsat/star-wars-core-canon/README.md

 Star Wars - Core Canon
 ======================
-The Star Wars core canon of the expanded universe for our RPG group.
+The Star Wars core canon of the expanded universe (EU) for our RPG group.

 All works presented here (may they be movies, novels, comics or games) are selected because they match in overall time, tone, personal and quality.